xalbd/chip8/README.md

 Every instruction in Chip-8 is two bytes long.
 Because Chip-8 is an interpreted language and not machine code, it is near-impossible to create a cycle-accurate emulation.
 Typically, each opcode is simply executed after a small delay in order to create roughly acccurate timings (as does this emulator).

+## Implementation Notes

+More modern versions of Chip-8 like SChip and Chip-XO add extra instructions or modify the behavior of existing ones.
+This interpreter is based off of the implementation and quirks of the original Chip-8 interpreter, and as such, many modern programs will not run correctly.

 ## To-do List

 - [x] Implement opcode parser